joannathom/UFO-Sightings/README.md

 `import pandas as pd`
 `UFODATA = pd.read_csv('ufo_sightings.csv')`
 `NUFORC = pd.read_csv('nuforc_events.csv')`
+### Requirement 2: Analyze Data Sets
-### Requirement 2: Clean and operate on the data while combining them.
+### Requirement 3: Clean and operate on the data while combining them.
   * I am going to look at the datasets by looking at shape, info, describing, and the head.
-  ### Requirement 3: Creating Visualizations
+  ### Requirement 4: Creating Visualizations
-  * Created Visualizations with Tableau Public which is free.
+  * Created Visualizations with sns and maplotlib and use Tableau.
+Tableau Public which is free with an account setup.
 CSV data sets will be needed for information to pull into different visual charts.
-  ### Requirement 4:

-  ### Requirement 5:
+  ### Requirement 5: Added README.md with information about the project and commands for running the program.